adubbya/elevate-vg-gui/README.md

 Launchers are the applications that let you run games that cant be executed directly wether it be DRM or emulation.

+> BizHawk launcher is downloaded and installed during setup

 [List of supported launchers](#)

 Directly under the launchers directory should place launchers with the folowing folder naming scheme: